Help us help you – protect against flu

 2 and 3-year-old children are entitled to the free flu nasal spray.
 Contact your local GP to find out more.

-This year the spray is also being offered to children in school from reception to year nine (years ten and eleven, subject to vaccine availability).
+This year the spray is also being offered to children in school from reception to year eleven.

 To find out more about the nasal spray for children, including advice for parents and information for faith groups, visit the NHS children's flu vaccine page.